mdavidson9/docs.balsamiq.com/content/confluence/user-guide-cloud.md

 ![](//media.balsamiq.com/img/support/docs/confluence/userguidecloud/otherusers.png)

+* * *

+## Copying or Moving Mockups between Projects

+Sometimes you might want to copy or move a mockup from a project to another.
+To do so, follow the steps below:

+1. Open the two projects (each in its own browser tab or window)
+2. In the source project, select the mockup you want to copy of move.
+3. In the Project menu, select Export > Mockup to JSON.
+This will put a text-based representation of the mockup in the clipboard.
+4. In the target project, select Import > Mockup JSON... from the Project menu.
+5. In the Import Mockup dialog that pops up, paste the contents of the clipboard with CTRL+V and click the Import button.

+That's it!
+You may now delete the mockup from the source project if you wish.

+* * *

 ## Importing from Other Versions of Balsamiq Mockups

 If you have a project created in Balsamiq Mockups 3 for Desktop (with a .bmpr extension) you can just attach the file to the Confluence page, insert a Balsamiq Mockups macro to the page and edit it.

 If you want to open a project containing .bmml files (Balsamiq Mockups version 2) go to the “Project > Import ” menu.
 You will have the option to import mockups from a .zip file, or from individual mockups or symbols.
 You can find more information in the [desktop documentation for importing](/desktop/importing).

+* * *

 ## Exporting to Other Versions of Balsamiq Mockups